-The problem here is that by doing so, one risks shutting down the other side’s email box with their large unannounced attachments or using resources that may not be available.
-Did you know that photo files right out of the camera are megs in size?
-Excel or Access spreadsheets and even PDF files can easily be 5-10M.
-Files can add up fast!
+The problem is that by doing so, one risks shutting down the other side’s email box with those large unannounced attachments or by using resources that may not be available.
+For example, did you know that photo files from your camera are megs in size?
+In addition, Excel or Access spreadsheets and PDF files can easily be 5-10M.

 What happens next?

-For more read: Top 3 E-mail Attachment Considerations
+For more, read: Top 3 Email Attachment Considerations.